History of the Society

 NOTE CARDS and COLORING BOOKS

-The Society has produced a series of beautiful note cards depicting watercolor scenes of Heath, painted by local artist Frederick Burrington.
+The Society has available a series of beautiful note cards depicting watercolor scenes of Heath, painted by local artist Frederick Burrington.
 A sixth-generation native of Heath, Fred has painted scenes from the surrounding area since 1984.
 He started painting landscapes, expanded to house portraits and agricultural scenes, and now works in oil and a range of water-based media.
 His artwork celebrates the landscape that he grew up in.

 Packets of cards are available by writing to P.O.
 Box 698, Heath, MA 01346.
 A packet of five cards costs $10.00 plus $1.30 for shipping.
 A packet of ten cards costs $16.00 plus $1.90 for shipping.